owl234/owl234/README.md

 # 👨‍💻 About me

-I am a Cybersecurity Explorer, dedicated to the principle of lifelong learning.
+I am a Cybersecurity Explorer.
-Just as life is a continuous upstream journey, to stand still is to fall back.
-Through its inevitable ebbs and flows, I hope to offer a solace and light to anyone navigating a low point！

 - 🔭 I like to explore new technologies and develop software solutions and security research.
 - 🌱 I’m currently learning **Web Penetration Testing, Golang, Computer Networks**.